 A group which helps people who find themselves vulnerable is inviting everyone to join them for their summer fete.

-Johnny’s Happy Place (JHP) was set up by the family of Johnny Mackay who died after taking his own life in October 2014 aged 29.
+Johnny’s Happy Place was set up by the family of Johnny Mackay who died in October 2014 aged 29.

 The voluntary organisation runs a cafe at Kettering’s Keystone Youth Centre to support people like Johnny on Saturdays and Sundays when they feel there is not much available for people with mental health issues.

 But as well as helping people, they want to be part of the community and let more people know about the work they do.